DataMesh-OpenSource/SolarSystemExplorer/Docs/software-setup.md

 <p align="center"><em>Unity Installation</em></p>
 </p>

-> **Note:** You can download all Unity Versions [here](https://unity3d.com/get-unity/download/archive).
+> **Note:** You can search and download Unity Versions [here](https://unity3d.com/get-unity/download/archive).
 For detailed installation and usage of Unity, check out the [Unity Documentation](https://docs.unity3d.com/Manual/index.html).

+### Visual Studio

+What you need is Visual Studio 2015 Community V3 or later.
+Currently we recommend vs2015.
+For online installation of vs2015 V3, use [this installer](https://meshexpert-us.s3.amazonaws.com/en_visual_studio_community_2015_with_update_3_x86_x64_web_installer_8922963.exe).

+> **Note 1:** For complete ISO installation file or other Visual Studio versions, go to [Visual Studio Site](https://my.visualstudio.com/Downloads).
+You can download community version with a free subscription.

+> **Note 2:** Make sure you check the Windows 10 SDK during the installation, otherwise you can not connect to HoloLens to debug your applications.

 ## How It Works